 In Google’s view and when looking for inclusions on their news XML sitemap file, such an author brings a higher level of authority to your site and the resulting story is more likely to be original and credible.

 To get started reporting news, you need original stories.
 The resource guide below will give you more guidance:

 2. Write keyword-rich headlines that communicate the story topics.

 Your headline makes a promise to the reader.
 If you get it right, your news story will likely be picked up by Google and other journalists who can amplify the content’s reach.

 According to Poynter, you should “try to keep your headlines straightforward and unadorned.
 Use concise and familiar words, if possible.”

 You may be tempted to use numbers in your news story headlines.
 After all, users love numbers.
 But, if you’re going to use a “listicle” headline type, it should provide specific insights and steer clear of “linkbait” territory.
-There is no way that linkbait and lousy anchor texts are going to get you placed on Googles news XLM sitemap file.
+There is no way that linkbait and lousy anchor texts are going to get you placed on Googles news XML sitemap file.